Launch date: 10/09/2018

 There has been a decline in young people from Jersey attending higher education (University etc.) over the past 12 years and subsequently it is important to understand whether or not the current Post-16 education provision in the Island is providing young people with the skills they need to enter into employment.
 It is also important to understand whether or not the current Post-16 education provision is meeting the requirements of local businesses in terms of producing suitably qualified students.

-- Whether the current Post-16 education provision in the Island meets the needs of local businesses and whether or not young people are being suitable skilled to work in those sectors.
+Whether the current Post-16 education provision in the Island meets the needs of local businesses and whether or not young people are being suitably skilled to work in those sectors.

 Terms of reference